supertokens/supertokens-plugins/packages/tenant-discovery-nodejs/README.md

 # SuperTokens Plugin Tenant Discovery

 Automatically discover and route users to appropriate tenants based on their email domains.
-This plugin provides endpoints to map email domains to specific tenants and automatically assign users to the correct tenant during authentication.
+This plugin provides endpoints to infer tenant IDs from email domains and automatically assign users to the correct tenant during authentication.

 ## Installation